Inaka Japan: A Quick & Easy Guide to Country life in Japan

 Working in tourism involves showing the natural wonders of your area, cultural significance, and unique attractions.

-Many local governments will try to create incentive support programs to encourage tourism development in rural areas.
-The most famous program would be the One Piece statues around Kumamoto City to help the city recover from the 2016 earthquakes.
+Many local governments create incentive support programs to encourage tourism development in rural areas.
+An example of a well-known tourist incentive program are the One Piece statues around Kumamoto City, which donated proceeds to help the city recover from the 2016 earthquakes.

 3. Public sector jobs

-Alternatively, public work jobs with infrastructure projects have greater opportunities for technical skills or experience in fields like electrical work or facility maintenance.
+Alternatively, public sector jobs with infrastructure projects have greater opportunities for those with technical skills or experience in fields like electrical work or facility maintenance.

-Both allow you to live in rural Japan while helping improve its infrastructure.
+Both sectors allow you to live in rural Japan while helping improve its infrastructure.

 Japan's Ministry of Internal Affairs and Communications has created a Regional Revitalization Volunteer Program that allows volunteers to move to areas with declining and aging populations to promote revitalization.